 We know that Barnabas is martyred by stoning in Cyprus in 61 AD.
 After that, we lose track of John Mark for almost ten years.
 We know nothing about this period of his life.
 He is in limbo.
 However, given his pattern of running and quitting and weakness we would not expect much of him.
 He would just fade away and self-destruct – a child of privilege with unused potential.
 A protected species like so many who grow up with advantages and opportunities but not able to handle hardship or challenges.

 Thayer Willis told her story in Tyler a couple of years ago.
-She was the granddaughter of one of the founders of the Georgia-Pacific corporation.
+She was the daughter of one of the founders of the Georgia-Pacific corporation.
 She grew up like John Mark did.
 All the advantages and privileges of social connections, wealth and protection from consequences.

 She talked about the three top things that make family wealth a curse.